Message from the Chief Justice

 [Order 48] of the [Supreme Court Rules] provides for all civil matters to be managed by the Court.
 Cases are divided into categories, depending upon complexity, the likely length of the trial and urgency.
 Long or complex trials are allocated to a particular Judge who deals with all interlocutory matters at direction hearings which occur at regular intervals, and usually that Judge also hears the trial.
 A system of case management in criminal matters is also in place.
 The object of case flow management is to give the members of the court greater control of the progress of cases to trial.

-Other matters preliminary to or consequent upon a trial are dealt with either by a Judge or the Master, as the case may be, usually in open court, either upon (usually) a summons or interlocutory summons.
+Other matters preliminary to or consequent upon a trial are dealt with either by a Judge or the Associate Judge, as the case may be, usually in open court, either upon (usually) a summons or interlocutory summons.

 Civil appeals from single judges are heard by not less than three Judges sitting as the Court of Appeal.
 Criminal appeals and references by the Attorney-General or by trial Judge are heard by not less than three Judges sitting as the Court of Criminal Appeal.
 The Court sometimes sits as a Full Court, usually of not less than three Judges, to hear special cases referred to it by a single Judge.
 The Full Court also sits in matters involving the admission or discipline of legal practitioners.